VirtualPlanetaryLaboratory/vplot/README.rst

 vplot
 -----
-A suite of plotting routines for ``vplanet <https://github.com/VirtualPlanetaryLaboratory/vplanet-private>``.
+A suite of plotting routines for ``vplanet``.
 It can be used to both generate a plot of all ``vplanet`` output data, or combined with matplotlib to easily import data for more professional figures.
 If running from the command line, the output parameter list(s) must include Time, i.e. you can only instantly plot the evolution of the